In Depth Baby Product Reviews Led by a Pediatrician

 Our Verdict

-The Clek Oobr is a high-quality, minimalistic option in our best booster seat review.
-It looks sharp and offers rigid LATCH installation to keep it from floating around the car when a child is not using it.
-It comes with some of the best crash test results for this lineup and continues to impress us when it comes to safety, just like previous testing periods.
-Unfortunately, this is one of the most uncomfortable seats we reviewed, and our kid tester suggested we throw it in the garbage.
-Given that booster-age children have no problems reporting discomfort, we caution parents it could be all they hear about on longer trips.
+The Clek Oobr is a high-quality, minimalistic booster seat.
+It looks sharp and offers rigid LATCH installation to keep it from floating around when a child is not using it.
+It has better crash test results than the average seat.
+Unfortunately, this is one of the most uncomfortable seats we've reviewed, and our kid tester suggested we throw it out.
+Given that booster-age children have no problems reporting discomfort, we caution parents that it could be all they hear about on longer trips.
 The comfort padding is dense and rock hard, while the seat is shorter, resulting in legs dangling before the knee joint.
 The Oobr is heavy and cumbersome to move with a cover that cannot be removed.
-It is one of the most expensive options in the group, and while the quality and safety might warrant it, the rest makes it harder to accept.
+It is one of the most expensive options in the group, and while the quality might justify the cost, the rest makes it harder to accept.

 REASONS TO BUY